thoughtbot/flightdeck/aws/telemetry/README.md

 - SNS topics for AlertManager alerts
 - Different SNS topics for different levels of severity
 - KMS encryption at rest for SNS topics
+- An IAM role for Grafana to access data sources in this account

 ## Example